-Yvette Horner was at the intersection of French popular culture in the 1950s and 60s when she played the accordion at the Tour de France, a publicity stunt that made her famous and jump started her career that took her from the bars and cafés of Tarbes to Nashville, the big stage and prime time television.
+Yvette Horner was at the intersection of French popular culture in the 1950s and 60s when she played the accordion at the Tour de France, a publicity stunt that made her famous and jump-started a career that took her from the bars and cafés of Tarbes to Nashville, the big stage and prime time television.

 Born in Tarbes, the industrial city that sits in front of the Pyrenees, Yvette Hornère’s grandmother ran a theatre where she learnt to perform at an early age, enjoying the accordion.
-Her mother preferred the piano because of the greater rewards on offer but she kept with the accordion too, studying both at the Toulouse conservatoire.
+Her mother would have preferred the piano because of the greater rewards on offer but she kept up the accordion, studying both at the Toulouse conservatoire.
 She won the “World Cup” at the age of 22, the first woman to do so and took the stage name Yvette Horner, “more commercial” they said.

 “Playing, like that, under the sun for the whole day was literally shattering.
 I was permanently sunburnt.
 The first year, to avoid burning too much, I was told to put grease on my lips and face.
 Which I did.
 Only at the finish line I noticed everyone was pointing at me and laughing.
 I glanced in the rear view mirror of a car and then I understood.
 I had loads of mosquitoes stuck all over my face.“

 It took several years before they invented a perspex screen to shield her.
 Her work didn’t end at the finish line, an original podium girl she was handing up a bouquet of flowers to the day’s stage winner and while the riders went to bed early, Horner was playing her accordion at a local dance put on by her sponsors, often into the small hours.
 In a bid to rest she and her team hit on the idea of mounting an effigy on the roof of her vehicle to be accompanied by music playing from a record.
 It didn’t work, people pelted the figure with tomatoes and demanded Horner in person.
 She’d become popular.